-Preheat the oven to 200C (400F), gas mark 4.
+Preheat the oven to 200C (400F), gas mark 6.
 Put the yoghurt in a bowl, scraping it all out.
-Then rinse out the yoghurt carton and you will have no need to use scales for this clever bread.
+Then rinse out the yoghurt carton and you will have no need to use scales for this clever bread recipe.

 Make a well in the centre of the yoghurt and add the egg and oil.
 Stir until mixed.
-Then use the carton to measure out 2 cartons of the oats and mix them in with the bicarbonate of soda and salt.
+Then use the carton to measure out 2 cartons of the oats and mix them in with the bicarbonate of soda and salt until evenly combined.

 Lightly oil a 675g loaf tin and tip in the oat mixture.
 Bake in the centre of the oven for 45 minutes until golden brown.